OHSU-SkillTrack/OHSU-SkillTrack/README.md

 Aaron Pina - pinarama@oregonstate.edu
 Benjamin Kono - konob@oregonstate.edu

+Feel free to contact any of us through the above emails with any questions or feedback! 😊

 # Project Description and Value Proposition
 **SkillTrack** is a mobile app designed for nursing students and instructors at OHSU to efficiently track, verify, and showcase learned clinical skills, replacing outdated paper checklists with a secure, organized, and accessible digital platform.